 Nicholas Sepulveda '10 is currently conducting research at the University of Iceland in Rekjavik, Iceland thanks to a Fulbright Fellowship.
 Inspired by his anthropology work at Juniata, he will be taking Old Norse language and history courses that supplement his Juniata graduate thesis on the history of whaling in medieval Iceland.
 Studying abroad at the University of Aberdeen in Scotland thanks to a St. Andrews Society of Philadelphia scholarship will certainly help Nick adapt and learn in Rekjavik.

-Kelsey Shutt ’12 is pursuing her master’s degree in social work at Temple University with advanced standing and a tuition scholarship.
+Kelsey Shutt '12 earned her master’s degree in social work (M.S.W.) at Temple University—along with a certificate in play therapy—within one year with advanced standing and a tuition scholarship.

 Denalyn Spratt '10 is employed at Chester Community Hospital in Chester, Pa., where she is a case manager in a substance abuse treatment program.
 She is also pursuing her master's of social work degree part-time while continuing her career.